Skip to article frontmatterSkip to article content

 Ap=(ijaijp)1/p,\|A\|_p = \left( \sum_{ij} |a_{ij}|^p \right)^{1/p},

-with the familiar Frobenius norm corresponding to p=2p=2, then the condition number is given by
+with the familiar Frobenius norm corresponding to p=2p=2.
+The condition number is given by

 κApA1p.\kappa \equiv \|A\|_p \, \|A^{-1}\|_p.